 '''

-lib.c:18: warning: out of bounds write. assert \valid(tmp);
+lib.c:18:[kernel] warning: out of bounds write. assert \valid(tmp); (tmp from ptr++)

 '''

-There is no variable tmp in our file lib.c.
-The variable tmp that should be a valid address at line 18 in file lib.c was introduced by Frama-C during source code normalization.
-The relation between this variable and the original source code is easiest to see in the GUI.
-Alternately, the command frama-c .c -print shows how the original source code had been transformed by Frama-C (note, however, that the location lib.c:18 refers to the original source file).
+There is no variable tmp in our file lib.c, but as indicated in the message, this variable is introduced by the source code normalization of the ptr++ expression.
+You can also see the relation between this variable and the original source code in the GUI.
+Alternately, the command frama-c .c -print shows how the original source code has been transformed by Frama-C (note, however, that the location lib.c:18 refers to the original source file).
 Here, it is the statement ptr++ = val; in the function memset that has been transformed by Frama-C into the sequence below, so that it would not be ambiguous which value of ptr has to be a valid pointer.

 '''

 tmp = ptr;

 ptr ++;

-tmp = (unsigned char )val;
+tmp = (unsigned char)val;

 '''